Please read all the latest information and updates on COVID-19.

-- Mandatory vaccination of TAFEs will help keep campuses safe places to learn.
+- Mandatory vaccination of TAFE staff helps keep campuses safe places to learn.

-- Students are asked to continue using the ServiceWA or SafeWA apps to check-in on campus and practice good personal hygiene – wash your hands often with soap and water or use alcohol-based hand sanitiser.
+- Students are asked to continue to practice good personal hygiene – wash your hands often with soap and water or use alcohol-based hand sanitiser.

 - Campuses are being cleaned on a regular basis, with particular attention to high contact surfaces.
 Hand sanitiser is available across campuses in key locations.

 - From 12:01am Friday 29 April indoor mask wearing will no longer be mandatory but masks are encouraged if physical distancing is not possible.

 Do students who work at businesses (for example restaurants, gyms, etc.) on TAFE campuses have to be vaccinated?

 - If your course includes a live works training component, in an occupation that is affected by the mandatory vaccine policy, you will need to be vaccinated.
 Check the relevant course page for the specific requirements of your course.

 - If you are an apprentice or trainee working in a Group 1 or Group 2 industry, or your course or training program includes an industry work placement in Group 1 or Group 2 work sites, you will need to be vaccinated according to the Group 1 or Group 2 dates, or you may not be able to complete your course.

 - The Public Health Act Directions provide for limited exemptions.